karaolos9/COMP0254cw1/README.md

 # User Manual
-Main page, you should login first via metamask before you can interect with the nfts.
+Main page, you should login first via metamask by clicking connect before you can properly interact with the nfts.

+On the heade There is a search bar in the header, allow you to pinpoint pokemon you like.
+A shopping cart, storing the nfts you have added to it, and wallet button we used earlier, as well as profile page, allowing you to access nfts you collected once logged in.

-There is a search bar in the header, allow you to pinpoint pokemon you like There is a filter on the left, you will be ablve to filter the properties of the nfts to find the onw you liek
+There is a filter on the left, you will be ablve to filter the properties of the nfts to find the onw you liek, including status, Owner, price, Stats and Types.
+As well as sorting from price low to high and high to low.

+On the nft token display area

 # Security Considerations